 Manito is a very small village located in the state of Illinois.
 With a population of 1,527 people and two constituent neighborhoods, Manito is the 528th largest community in Illinois.

-Unlike some villages, Manito isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manito are a mix of both white- and blue-collar jobs.
+Manito is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manito is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Manito who work in office and administrative support (18.99%), sales jobs (9.04%), and healthcare (8.91%).
+There are especially a lot of people living in Manito who work in office and administrative support (19.01%), management occupations (10.00%), and healthcare (8.27%).

 Also of interest is that Manito has more people living here who work in computers and math than 95% of the places in the US.

-Manito is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Manito does not have a public transit system used by locals to get to and from work.

-The per capita income in Manito in 2010 was $23,986, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $95,944 for a family of four.
+The per capita income in Manito in 2010 was $26,645, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $106,580 for a family of four.
 However, Manito contains both very wealthy and poor people as well.

 The people who call Manito home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manito residents report their race to be White.
-Important ancestries of people in Manito include English, Irish, Dutch, and Italian.
+Important ancestries of people in Manito include Irish, English, Italian, and Dutch.

 The most common language spoken in Manito is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Spanish.